NagaThanu18/Sales-Intelligence-Dashboard/README.md

 ## Questions(KPIs)

--What is the distribution of sales across different cities?
+.What is the distribution of sales across different cities?

 -How is sales performance distributed across different states?